-- (2) The regulations may in particular make provision as to: - (a) the means by which any prescribed evidence is to be generated or otherwise produced (which may include a requirement to use equipment of a kind approved for the purpose by a person specified in the regulations); or - (b) the circumstances in which any evidence is, or is not, required to accompany a notice to keeper. - (3) The regulations may: - (a) include incidental, supplementary, transitional, transitory or saving provision; - (b) make different provision for different purposes. - 11 (1) The third condition is that: - (a) the creditor (or a person acting for or on behalf of the creditor) has made an application for the keeper's details in relation to the period of parking to which the unpaid parking charges relate; - (b) the application was made during the relevant period for the purposes of paragraph 8(4) (where a notice to driver has been given) or 9(4) (where no notice to driver has been given); - (c) the information sought by the application is provided by the Secretary of State to the applicant. - (2) The third condition only applies if the vehicle is a registered vehicle. - (3) In this paragraph "application for the keeper's details" means an application for the following information to be provided to the applicant by virtue of regulations made under section 22(1)(c) of the Vehicle Excise and Registration Act 1994: - (a) the name of the registered keeper of the vehicle during the period of parking to which the unpaid parking charges relate; and - (b) the address of that person as it appears on the register (or, if that person has ceased to be the registered keeper, as it last appeared on the register). - 12 (1) The fourth condition is that any applicable requirements prescribed under this paragraph were met at the beginning of the period of parking to which the unpaid parking charges relate.

-(2) The appropriate national authority may by regulations made by statutory instrument prescribe requirements as to the display of notices on relevant land where parking charges may be incurred in respect of the parking of vehicles on the land.
-(3) The provision made under sub-paragraph (2) may, in particular, include provision:
+- must accompany a notice which is to be relied on as a notice to keeper for the purposes of paragraph 6(1)(a) or paragraph 6(1)(b) (as the case may be). - (2) The regulations may in particular make provision as to: - (a) the means by which any prescribed evidence is to be generated or otherwise produced (which may include a requirement to use equipment of a kind approved for the purpose by a person specified in the regulations); or - (b) the circumstances in which any evidence is, or is not, required to accompany a notice to keeper. - (3) The regulations may: - (a) include incidental, supplementary, transitional, transitory or saving provision; - (b) make different provision for different purposes. - (1) The third condition is that: - (a) the creditor (or a person acting for or on behalf of the creditor) has made an application for the keeper's details in relation to the period of parking to which the unpaid parking charges relate; - (b) the application was made during the relevant period for the purposes of paragraph 8(4) (where a notice to driver has been given) or 9(4) (where no notice to driver has been given); - (c) the information sought by the application is provided by the Secretary of State to the applicant. - (2) The third condition only applies if the vehicle is a registered vehicle. - (3) In this paragraph "application for the keeper's details" means an application for the following information to be provided to the applicant by virtue of regulations made under section 22(1)(c) of the Vehicle Excise and Registration Act 1994: - (a) the name of the registered keeper of the vehicle during the period of parking to which the unpaid parking charges relate; and - (b) the address of that person as it appears on the register (or, if that person has ceased to be the registered keeper, as it last appeared on the register). - (1) The fourth condition is that any applicable requirements prescribed under this paragraph were met at the beginning of the period of parking to which the unpaid parking charges relate. - (2) The appropriate national authority may by regulations made by statutory instrument prescribe requirements as to the display of notices on relevant land where parking charges may be incurred in respect of the parking of vehicles on the land.

-- (a) requiring notices of more than one kind to be displayed on any relevant land; - (b) as to the content or form of any notices required to be displayed; and - (c) as to the location of any notices required to be displayed.

-(4) Regulations under this paragraph may:

-- (a) include incidental, supplementary, transitional, transitory or saving provision; - (b) make different provision for different areas or purposes.
+- (3) The provision made under sub-paragraph (2) may, in particular, include provision: - (a) requiring notices of more than one kind to be displayed on any relevant land; - (b) as to the content or form of any notices required to be displayed; and - (c) as to the location of any notices required to be displayed. - (4) Regulations under this paragraph may: - (a) include incidental, supplementary, transitional, transitory or saving provision; - (b) make different provision for different areas or purposes.